gcapes/git-course/_episodes/10-remote-collaboration.md

 {: .bash}

-we can see that our file is listed as *Unmerged* and if we look at *journal.txt*, we may see something like:
+we can see that our file is listed as *Unmerged* and if we look at *journal.md*, we may see something like:

 ```
 <<<<<<< HEAD